rjmccabe3701/linux_config/README.md

 Optionally you can install

 * [autojump](https://github.com/wting/autojump) for a fuzzy MRU directory finder.
-* [neovim](https://neovim.io/) as it has better plugin support (in particular copy/paste clipboard interaction) than native vim.

 If you would like copy/paste integration with the system clipboard you will need